-Therefore, you need to look at the amount of money you invest, the stock or assets value, anticipated sale price, and pre-money valuation.
+Therefore, you need to look at the amount of money you invest, the stock or asset’s value, the anticipated sale price, and the pre-money valuation.

 Knowing how much the business might be sold can help you calculate the probable return on investment.